JuliaPraxis/Naming/guides/preference.md

 ### share your preference

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click the one that is clearest and most quickly understood.
+     Click the one that you prefer as the easiest to read correctly.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      The click links to the gitter room recording preferences for that form.
 Type "yes" and `Enter` for gitter to record your preference.

 &nbsp;